meera-ramesh19/teamproject/README.md

 # Introduction

-Our Travel App ✈️ is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+Our Travel App ✈️ is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app to their preferences

 ---